Muskan-kumari1/javascript.md/project.md

 ## Selecting with tag
 - document.getElementsByTagName(“p”)

-## Properties
--  tagName : returns tag for element nodes
-- innerText : returns the text content of the element and all its children
-- innerHTML : returns the plain text or HTML contents in the element
-- textContent : returns textual content even for hidden elements.

-# 12. What is an Operator and Type of Operators in Js
+# 11. What is an Operator and Type of Operators in Js

 **Operator**
 > :- An operator is a symbol that tell the compiler which arithmetic or logical operation to be performed between the respective operands.